Alternating Direction Method of Multipliers for Constrained Iterative LQR in Autonomous Driving: Illustrative Example

-Additionally, Fig.~\ref{fig:Info_Static} is shown to validate the constraint satisfaction conditions.
-As indicated from this figure, the steering angle and acceleration/deceleration of the ego vehicle are all constrained within the predefined upper/lower bound.
-Also, as the distance from the ego vehicle to the obstacle illustrates, the ego vehicle avoids the surrounding vehicles successfully in this scenario.
+Additionally, Fig.~\ref{fig:Info_Lane_Change} is shown to validate the constraint satisfaction conditions.
+As indicated from this figure, the steering angle and acceleration of the ego vehicle are all constrained within the predefined bounds.
+In terms of the last subplot in Fig.~\ref{fig:Info_Lane_Change}, the curves in the red color and the blue color represent the distance from the ego vehicle to the obstacle on $p_y=0\,\text{m}$ and $p_y=4\,\text{m}$, respectively.
+The results clearly illustrate that the ego vehicle avoids the surrounding vehicles successfully in this scenario.